How to Cite ChatGPT Generated Text

 What’s better than having AI-powered assistance with ChatGPT?
 Getting that same AI-powered support directly within a project management tool, so you don’t have to constantly switch between apps.
 That’s where ClickUp Brain comes in.

-ClickUp Brain is an AI-powered feature integrated into the ClickUp platform that provides smart suggestions, automates tasks, and helps streamline workflows.
-It uses natural language processing to assist with tasks like drafting documents, summarizing content, and even generating action items from meeting notes.
+ClickUp Brain is the artificial intelligence integrated into the ClickUp platform that provides smart suggestions, automates tasks, and helps streamline workflows.
+It uses natural language processing to assist with tasks like drafting documents, analyzing data, summarizing content, and even generating action items from meeting notes.

 The best part?
 It is embedded within your workspace and can generate contextual information that is more relevant to your role and the specific projects you’re working on.